Find A Speaker or Advisor

 Learn More About Jonas Nahm

-Nahm has published in numerous prestigious academic journals including Science, Nature, the American Political Science Review, and Perspectives on Politics.
-His research has been recognized with multiple awards, including the 2021 American Political Science Association Award for best paper in public policy.
+Nahm’s work has been published in numerous academic journals, including Science, Nature, the American Political Science Review and Perspectives on Politics.
+His research has been recognized with multiple awards, including the 2021 American Political Science Association Award for best paper on public policy.

 Jonas Nahm is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.